marcusbnr/OpcUaUnitTesting/README.md

 # OpcUaUnitTesting
 A Python script that allows a user to connect to a B&R PLC via OpcUa and run unit tests

+## Disclaimer
+Changing variable values on the controller for a running machine may lead to unintended consequences.
+By using this tool, you assume all risks and associated liability.
+If you use this script on a running machine instead of a simulation, it is critical that you understand exactly what physical components of the machine will be affected.
+Additionally, it is recommended that you carefully decide which of the PLC's OpcUa nodes should be exposed to the machine network and impliment appropriate security measures.

 ## How to Use
 After starting the OpcUaUnitTesting script, you will be prompted to input the IP address of the server PLC and the port on which the server is hosting OpcUa communication.
 Optionally, you can also enter a username.
 If one is entered, you will then be prompted for a password.
 This allows you to connect either anonymously or with login credentials, depending on what the server supports.